PlatosTwin/lt100/docs/index.markdown

 <h4 id="data-basics">The Basics</h4>

 The Leadville Trail 100 started in 1983 with 10 finishers; in 2024, it had just over 400.[^1] That's a 40x increase in finishers in roughly as many years—and assuming the DNF rate has remained approximately constant, which I think is likely, ditto for the number of entrants.
-But the race's growth trajectory has been far from steady, with just two periods of rapid growth: 1) 1987 and 1988, which brought participation to levels that lasted through 2008; and 2) 2009 and 2010, which brought participation to modern-day levels.
+But the race's growth trajectory has been far from steady, with just two periods of rapid growth: 1) 1987-1988, which brought participation to levels that lasted through 2008; and 2) 2009-2010, which brought participation to modern-day levels.
 What happened in 2009 and 2010?
 These years follow on the heels of the financial crisis, so it's possible that recently unemployed bankers took up ultra running; much more salient, however, is that on May 5th, 2009, Christopher McDougall published _Born to Run_.

 ![Finishers by year, showing a 40x increase from 1983 to 2024.]({{"images/finishers_by_year.png" | relative_url }})